Fall JD applications will be accepted beginning on October 1. Applications are accepted:

 Electronically through the Law School Admissions Council (LSAC).
 This is the preferred method of receiving applications.

 By mail, by printing an application from our website using Adobe Acrobat and submitting it.

 To be considered for the Chancellors' Scholars Program and the full tuition scholarship that comes with it, applicants must apply by December 31, 2016.
 All admitted students will be considered for the remaining scholarships regardless of the date of application, however since award notifications usually accompany offers of admission, opportunities for scholarship are often better earlier in the application cycle.
 An additional application is not required for scholarship consideration.

 Before your application can be considered, the Office of Admissions must have received:

 Application form.
-The online application found at http://www.lsac.org/jd/ is our preferred method of receiving applications.
+The online application is our preferred method for receiving applications.
 When applying online, submission of the application is the equivalent of signing it.
-If you use the paper application found below, please make sure you sign it before submitting it.
+If you use the paper application found below, please make sure to sign it prior to submission.

 Application fee in the amount of $75.
-We prefer to receive payment through LSAC.
+Payment through LSAC is preferred.

 Scores from every Law School Admissions Test (LSAT) taken before or after submission of the application and reported through the Credential Assembly Service (CAS) at the Law School Admission Council.